Bailey-1/DogDating/README.md

    > npm run setup
 4. Run the following command to start the web server:
    > npm run start
-5. Open a browser and either go to
+5. Open a browser and either go to localhost or the IP from another machine.
    > localhost:8080

 # TODO